Blog/Programming

 After mastering conditional thinking:

-1. Move to Phase 2: Looping & Patterns
+1. Move to Phase 2: Looping & Patterns — use conditions inside loops

-2. Practice with 50+ conditional problems
+2. Practice with 50+ conditional problems on Logic Building

-3. Take the Conditional Thinking Quiz
+3. Test yourself on the Conditional Thinking Quiz

 Conclusion

 Conditional thinking is the foundation of all programming logic.
 Master it thoroughly before moving to loops, recursion, and DSA.
-Practice consistently, understand the patterns, and you'll build strong problem-solving skills.
+The same mental models you use here — guards, truthy/falsy, short-circuit — appear everywhere: React rendering, API input validation, database queries, and interview problems.

 Start practicing: Phase 1: Conditional Thinking